jcamilovelandiab/VotantesApp/README.md

-# Hospital application in Android
+# Votantes application in Android